-For more than 20 years, Starion Bank in Oakes has awarded scholarships to support local students in their pursuit of higher education.
+For more than 20 years, Starion Bank has helped our employees, their families and students in our service areas increase their knowledge and opportunities through education.